 Purpose of the Finance Committee

-The finance committee helps the UB Foundation boards discharge and perform their duties and responsibilities by working with corporate management and by providing advice and input to the boards regarding the management of the financial affairs, as appropriate, including:
+The Finance Committee helps the boards of University at Buffalo Foundation and Affiliates (UBF) discharge and perform their duties and responsibilities by working with UBF management and by providing advice and input to the boards regarding the management of the financial affairs of their entities, as appropriate, including:

-- Assessing the overall financial health of the UB Foundation
+- Assessing the overall financial health of UBF.

-In so doing, it is the responsibility of the finance committee to maintain free and open communication with all board members, the UB Foundation business office, and other officials engaged in managing the UB Foundation.
+In so doing, it is the responsibility of the Finance Committee to maintain free and open communication with all board members, the UBF business office, and other officials engaged in managing UBF.

 All members shall have a basic understanding of financial matters and be able to read and understand various financial reports, and at least one member of the committee shall have finance and related financial management expertise.

-The finance committee will perform its duties in accordance with the UB Foundation’s mission “to support and promote the activities and programs of the University at Buffalo, State University of New York.”
+The Finance Committee will perform its duties in accordance with UBF’s mission “to support and promote the activities and programs of the University at Buffalo, State University of New York”.

-The finance committee’s duties and responsibilities are to:
+The Finance Committee’s duties and responsibilities for a fiscal year are to:

-- Review and recommend the annual financial plan for the UB Foundation
+- Review and recommend the annual financial plan for UBF.

-- Review and recommend the annual capital plan for the UB Foundation
+- Review and recommend the annual capital plan for UBF.

-- Review, from a financial perspective, major projects introduced during the year which would involve significant changes in the financial or capital plans approved for that year
+- Review, from a financial perspective, major UB projects introduced during the year which might involve significant changes in the UBF financial or capital plans approved for that year.

-- Develop, monitor and maintain a three- to five-year long-range financial plan for the UB Foundation
+- Develop, monitor, and maintain a three to five year long-range financial plan for UBF.

-- Review the financial condition of the UB Foundation, assess financial risks and ensure proper compensation for risks assumed.
-Recommend to the boards financial policies and long-range objectives to mitigate financial risks, recognizing that the investment committee is charged with managing the risks associated with the investment portfolio
+- Review the financial condition of UBF, assess financial risks, including debt levels and leveraging of resources, risk controls, and related staffing and determine proper compensation for risks assumed.
+Recommend to the boards financial policies and long-range objectives to mitigate financial risks, recognizing that the Investment Committee is charged with managing the risks associated with the investment portfolio.

-- Review the financing requirements of the UB Foundation and evaluate management’s proposals for timing and funding vehicles to support such financing requirements and recommend, as appropriate, specific financing arrangements to the boards
+- Review the financing requirements of UBF and evaluate management’s proposals for timing and funding vehicles to support such financing requirements and recommend, as appropriate, specific financing arrangements to the boards.

 October, February, April, June, as practicable